New York CityPASS

 If you have already chosen the museums, skyscrapers or attractions you want to visit (you can choose up to five), get this card and pay only for the number of places you want to visit to save time and money.

-When you book the New York CityPass From £111, you pay for the number of attractions you want to visit.
-The pass includes 2 fixed attractions and 3 attractions of your choice, making a total of five attractions, which you can visit in a maximum of 9 days from first use.
+When you book the New York CityPASS® from £118, you pay for the number of attractions you want to visit.
+The pass includes 2 fixed attractions and 3 attractions of your choice, for a total of five attractions, which you can visit in up to 9 days from first use.

-When you purchase the New York CityPass, you will receive individual tickets for each attraction which you must present at the ticket office at each site.
-You can choose to receive these tickets on paper or have them emailed to you, print them out or carry them on your mobile phone and scan them at the entrance to each attraction.
-Once you use the New York CityPass: for the first time, you have 9 days to use your sightseeing pass before it expires.
+When you purchase a New York CityPASS®, you will receive individual tickets for each attraction to be presented at each site's box office.
+You can choose to receive these tickets on paper or have them emailed to you, print them out, or carry them on your mobile phone and scan them at the entrance to each attraction.
+Once you use the pass for the first time, you have 9 days to use your sightseeing pass before it expires.

-Why I like this option: You'll be pleased to know that compared to buying individual tickets to each attraction, you can save up to €72 with this pass, plus skip the line to buy a ticket at each site you visit.
+Why I like this option: You'll be pleased to know that compared to buying individual tickets to each attraction, you can save up to €72 with this pass, as well as skip the line to buy a ticket at each site you visit.

 Empire State Building tickets with audio guide

-The Empire State Building is one of the icons of the New York skyline, with an iconic architecture and design that will take you back to the 1930's.
-However, the main attraction of the Empire State Building are the views from its observatory, undoubtedly one of the most impressive ways to see the city.
+The Empire State Building is one of the iconic landmarks of the New York skyline, with iconic architecture and design that will transport you back to the 1930's.
+However, the Empire State's main attraction is the view from the Empire State Observatory, undoubtedly one of the most impressive ways to see the city.
 Put this visit at the top of your list of things to see in the Big Apple!

-- How the pass works: Skip the queue to buy your tickets and go straight to the security checkpoint, where you can show your pass and they will let you through.
-Please note that the CityPass includes two entrances at different times to the Empire State Building.
+• How the pass works: Skip the line to buy your tickets and go straight to the security checkpoint, where you can show your pass and they will let you through.
+Please note that the NY CityPASS® includes two entrances at different times to the Empire State Building.

 Natural History Museum tickets

-This museum is one of the perfect New York attractions to visit as a family.
+This museum is one of the perfect New York attractions to visit with the whole family.
 Its permanent exhibition is dedicated to the history of Planet Earth, with interesting spaces dedicated to marine life, fossils and meteorites.

 9/11 Memorial and 9/11 Museum Tickets (optional)